12 Sep TAX3 Hearing on digital taxation

 – Other countries have introduced different types of turnover taxes, such as India’s equalisation levy on online advertising paid to a non-resident enterprise, Italy’s levy on digital transactions, Hungary’s advertisement tax, France’s tax on online and physical distribution of audio-visual content.

 The interim report was approved in the G20 meeting held in Buenos Aires in March 2018.
-According to the OECD representative, the different position of different groups of countries can be grouped as follows:
+According to the OECD representative, the different position of different groups of countries can be categorised as follows:

 – For one group of countries the problem is user participation, which requires a change in global rules;